zuplo/docs/docs/developer-portal/theme.md

 sidebar_label: Theming
 ---

 The developer portal supports custom theming by editing the `docs/theme.css` file in your project.
 The following [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) and classes are supported.
-By default we support a `light` and a `dark` theme, which can be toggled between by the user.
+By default, we support a `light` and a `dark` theme, which can be toggled between by the user.

 ## Variables